Candidate for Board Member-at-Large

-I have been a member of AMTE since 2008 as well as an officer of the New Jersey AMTE affiliate.
-I was able to engage in professional leadership in AMTE through my service on the program committee - first as a committee member, then as a strand leader, and eventually as Program Chair of the 2018 Annual Conference.
+I have been a member of AMTE since 2008 and been able to engage in professional leadership through my service on the AMTE program committee - first as a committee member, then as a strand leader, and eventually as Program Chair of the 2018 Annual Conference.
 Over the years I have had the privilege to serve AMTE in the following capacities:

 - Member, AMTE Opening Session Planning Committee, 2019

 - Associate Vice President for Local Arrangements, Annual AMTE Conference, 2019

 - Conference Leadership Team, Annual AMTE Conference Committee, 2019